mit-ll/CEP/README.md

 The mor1k reads it's instructions from the ram_wb component, which is initialized using the verilog $readmemh method.
 The initialization (.vmem) file is specified through the definition of the **SRAM\_INITIALIZATION\_FILE** verilog define.
 Setting of this value is included in both the simulation TCL script and `vc707example.xpr` vivado project.
 Examples of how to create these files are included in the test\_software directory as well as the test vectors for the various algorithmic cores.
 Please examine the corresponding Makefiles.

 ## Enabling/disabling cores
 Modify via commenting/uncommenting the desired alogrithmic cores in `./hdl_cores/top/orpsoc-defines.v`.
 By default, all the cores are included.
-The ram\_wb component must be inclued, and it is recommended that you keep the UART to support debug.
+The ram\_wb component must be included, and it is recommended that you keep the UART to support debug.

 ## Note regarding DSP cores
 Due to licensing, the generated source code for the DFT, IDFT, IIR, and IIR components are not included with the CEP repository.
 Instructions for generating these cores can be found in the `./hdl_cores/dsp/README.md` file.
 Once created per those instructions, the `run_sim.do` file and Vivado projects will need to be updated to point to these files.
 Scripts assume that the DSP generated code has been placed in `<CEP_ROOT>/generared_dsp_code`